paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Censoring relates to observations of a random variable that are available only within a certain range, which may be fixed or random.
 To give an example, data from a reliability test programme with fixed duration provides exact time-to-failure information only for a random number of items that fail during the test; for the items that survived the test it is only known that the failure time is larger than .
 This situation is sometimes termed Type I Censoring.
 An alternative test design would require a fixed number of failures, which leads to a random test duration (Type II Censoring).
 Various methods for dealing with censored data samples have been discussed in the literature, see e.g. {cite:t}`method-engineering-statistics-handbook`.
 Both the Maximum Likelihood Method and Bayesian parameter estimation allow the explicit consideration of censored data points in the formulation of the likelihood function, see {numref}`method_7_3_2` for details.

 When testing high reliability components or collecting in-service data, it is likely that most samples will in fact survive the test, leading to a highly censored data set.
-Unfortunately, the uncertainty of the reliability estimate depends on the number of observed failures, see e.g. Eq. {eq}`Equation Method 6.14` below.
+Unfortunately, the uncertainty of the reliability estimate depends on the number of observed failures, see e.g. Eq. {eq}`Equation_method_6_14` below.
 The expected number of failures for a given number of items and a given duration (cumulated hours) is proportional to the failure rate.
 Thus, very large data samples and/or very long durations are required for high accuracy estimates of small failure rates, which may be impossible to achieve in practice.
 To overcome this problem, components may be tested at higher than expected stresses in accelerated life testing.

 In the following, some basic information is provided regarding parameter estimation for the Exponential, Weibull and Binomial distribution.